 Following a “Shirley Valentine” fantasy of needing to get away far enough that I was mostly unreachable, 10 days in Santorini presented itself in a serendipitous lunch with a friend.
 Booked all online with help & follow-up from one of the staff at The Loucas Hotel, flew overnight to Athens with two friends who were meeting a boat to sail around the islands for 10 days while I went on to Santorini.
 Checking into the hotel in Fira, I asked to meet the employee who had been so helpful as I had brought him/her (their name was ambiguous) a gift basket as thanks.
 A woman walked out of the back office, laughed out loud, and speaking perfect English said “oh, my God, that’s from A Southern Season!”
 She saw my speechless surprise and added “I’m from Carrboro, but I’ve been here for about 10 years.”
 She had come with a boyfriend and loved it so much she never left.

-Spent a full day in a lounge chair (reading and napping (and drinking Ginger Ale) to recover from food poisoning ) on an outcropping off the caldera that felt like I was suspended in the air.
+Spent a full day reading, napping and drinking Ginger Ale to recover from food-poisoning lolling on a lounge chair on an outcropping off the caldera that felt like I was suspended in the air.
 NOT planned, but necessary forcing me to stop, look, and listen – to stay in the moment.
 I lay there – read a few pages, stared at the view, read, stared, read, stared – letting everything around heal me, even the music coming from the open doors above.
 One piece was so beautiful that I asked the waiter “Who was that?
 It captured every feeling I’m having right now?”
 “Oh, this?
 This Giánnis.”
 Before he half-bowed and left.
 Yanni?
 Really?
 I hid my snicker, having never been a fan, but somehow it was perfect, an instant recall of listening to Pavarotti when I was in Italy.
 It fits.
 It’s theirs.
 It’s all part of it.
 And now all that’s mine.

 The other side of midnight.
 Circa spring 1969.
 Raise your hand if you have a “party at a house in the country” story.
 Mine’s got a big porch and yard littered with old broken sofas, a few car backseats, threadbare stuffed chairs with stories of their own, hair long and undisciplined, bellbottoms, bare feet, lots of hazy, swirling smoke, beer, cheap wine, and loud music.
 Vinyl with all the snap-crackle-pops.
 Some cool guy, a waiter at Harry’s, stood by the turntable ready to drop the needle.
 You might even have been there.